 Liquid Tongues

-The project was inspired by legendary recordings of Roger Payne, Songs of the Humpback Whale (1970), which led to a ban on hunting whales and saved them from extinction.
-Their complicated sounds reminded the world of the intelligence and richness of animal culture, showing art could save voices that had not been heard.
+The project was inspired by Roger Payne’s legendary recordings, Songs of the Humpback Whale (1970), which led to a ban on whale hunting and saved them from extinction.
+The complex sounds of these songs reminded the world of the intelligence and richness of animal culture, showing art could save voices that were once inaudible.

-In the curatorial concept for Biennale 2026, based on the musical metaphor of ‘minor keys’, Koyo Kouoh extends an invitation to contemplatively encounter what is delicate and generally overlooked – the softer voices, neglected narratives, micro-memories.
-She encourages us to develop subtle forms of resistance, to create new relationships, sensitive experiments, to build polyphonic scores of mutually listening, feeling and resonating societies.
-Liquid Tongues develops this idea, attempting to break through what we imagine to be the limits of communication and to create subjective communities, taking various perspectives into account.
-This proposed version of the future considers an animal perspective as well.
+In the curatorial concept for Biennale 2026, based on the musical metaphor of a ‘minor key’, Koyo Kouoh extends an invitation to contemplatively encounter what is delicate and generally overlooked – softer voices, neglected narratives, micro-memories.
+She encourages us to develop subtle forms of resistance, sensitive experiments, to build polyphonic scores of mutually resonating societies.
+The Liquid Tongues installation explores this idea, attempting to break through what we imagine to be the limits of communication and to create subjective communities, taking various perspectives into account.
+In a projected version of the future – including animal perspectives.

 - YEAR2026